nickytong/graphmydata/README.md

 4. Stratified block randomization
 5. Minimization randomization

-The core computation is performed with R and result sent back to Django for web serving.
+The core computation is performed with R and result sent back to Django for web serving using RServe.

 # Install dependencies
 1. Python related modules